 If a person died without a Will property can only pass to heirs through probate.

-Exceptions are if the estate is small or if assets get titled to pass to a named beneficiary or beneficiaries.
+Exceptions are if the estate is small or if assets get titled to pass to a named beneficiary.

 Title to real estate may pass to a surviving property owner: